-In this guide, we will teach you how to change file or folder permissions and owners using a command line on Linux or Unix systems.
+In this tutorial, we will teach you how to change file or folder permissions and owners using a command line on Linux or Unix systems.
 There are two simple commands that can be used to accomplish this task; they are Chmod and Chown.